-Medical claims for ARHOME clients are processed in different systems, depending on whether the client is in a QHP or in traditional fee for service Medicaid.
-FFS Medicaid claims are paid from the Medicaid MMIS billing system, while the individual QHPs process medical claims through their own systems for ARHOME clients.
-The chart below shows expenditures for ARHOME clients enrolled in traditional fee for service Medicaid (medically frail and individuals awaiting QHP enrollment) for the first three quarters of 2022.
+Medical claims for ARHOME beneficiaries are processed in different systems, depending on whether the beneficiary is in a QHP or in traditional fee for service Medicaid.
+FFS Medicaid claims are paid from the Medicaid MMIS billing system, while the individual QHPs process medical claims through their own systems for ARHOME beneficiaries.
+The chart below shows expenditures for ARHOME beneficiaries enrolled in traditional fee for service Medicaid (medically frail and individuals awaiting QHP enrollment) for CY 2022.

-The QHPs are required to provide to DHS quarterly data on the claims they pay on behalf of ARHOME clients.
-The following chart shows the claims that QHPs reported paying during the third quarter of 2022 for ARHOME clients.
+The QHPs are required to provide to DHS quarterly data on the claims they pay on behalf of ARHOME beneficiaries.
+The following chart shows the claims that QHPs reported paying during CY 2022 for ARHOME beneficiaries.